Hormone cycles and Skin

 This is the “dry” side of your cycle.
 If it feels like you want extra balm, go for it.

-Days 8-15: The Ramp Up
+The Ramp Up

-Follicular | Dry to semi dry phase
+Skin Season: Dry to semi dry

 Estrogen is back on the production line to stimulate collagen, hyaluronic acid, and elastin in your skin.
 Estrogen thickens the skin, making lines less visible and picking up extra slack.

 Sweat glands are more active in this phase but skin blood flow is at its lowest.
 Exfoliate to stimulate cellular turnover.
-Give your face a massage daily to increase blood flow.
+Give your face a daily massage to increase blood flow.

-Days 12-25: Cue the Glow
+Cue the Glow

-Ovulation | Wet Phase
+Skin Season: Wet Phase

 When Estrogen is at its peak, skin looks and feels moisturized.
 Collagen produced by fibroblast cells and elastin make skin glow.

-Ease up on Face or mix in more distilled water.
+Ease up on Face balm or mix in more distilled water.
 Avoid harsh soaps, over exfoliating, and retinols.
 Give yourself cleansing mask.
 See what happens if you avoid the salyzcidic acid in this phase.
 What if you wait to exfoliate until late luteal?

-Days 20-28: The Carnival is over… but the rides are still plugged in!
+The Carnival is over… but the rides are still plugged in!

-Luteal | Semi Wet to dry
+Skin Season: Semi Wet to dry

 Bye estrogen.
 Heeeyy, progesterone.